resolutionathens/facilitron-news/content/platform-features/how-it-works.md

 <div class="row mb-5 px-5 align-items-center">
   <div class="col-md-6">
     <h2 class="h2-responsive vertical-callout">We just went live.
 Now what?</h2>
-    <p> During implementation, we introduce your district’s <b>Account Manager</b> who becomes involved with training key staff and getting to know your district - its renters, its administrators and its policies.
+    <p>During implementation, we introduce your district’s <b>Account Manager</b> who becomes involved with training key staff and getting to know your district - its renters, its administrators and its policies.
 AMs then work with the district on a day-to-day basis assisting and supporting <b>to help relieve the burden of routine but time-consuming admin tasks</b> like insurance verification or collections. </p>

-    <p>Then, on an ongoing basis, our Account Managers along with our <b>Customer Support</b> continue to assist district administrators, faculty and facility requestors - whether school-related groups or community groups - with day to day questions, ongoing training, best practices, adjustments and more.</p>
+    <p>Then on an ongoing basis, our Account Managers along with our <b>Customer Support</b> continue to assist district administrators, faculty and facility requestors - whether school-related groups or community groups - with day to day questions, ongoing training, best practices, adjustments and more.</p>
     <p class="f-bullet-title">Among the ways AMs and CS representatives assist…</p>
     <ul class="f-ul">
       <li>Onsite training and support for admins</li>